 To apply the default value to an existing object, you must modify the object via the Zuora UI or the Zuora API.

-To modify the definition of a custom field:
+To modify the definition of a custom field, perform the following steps:

 In the list of custom fields for an object, click the label or API name of the field.
-Then Zuora displays the definition of the custom field.
+The custom field detail page opens.

 Modify the field definition.